anonaddy/addy.io/source/_articles/accounts-and-settings/general-settings.md

 <div class="flex justify-center my-8">
   <img class="shadow max-w-full h-auto" src="/assets/img/help/accounts-and-settings/default-alias-options.png" alt="Default alias domain and format options in General Settings" title="Default alias domain and format">
 </div>

+<h2 id="block-tracking-pixels">Block Tracking Pixels</h2>

+On Lite and Pro, **Block Tracking Pixels** removes known tracking pixels from forwarded HTML emails so senders cannot tell when you opened a message.
+The setting is enabled by default.

+To turn it on or off:

+1. Open **Settings**.
+2. Stay on the **General** tab and scroll to **Block Tracking Pixels**.
+3. Select **Enabled** or **Disabled**.
+4. Click **Update Block Tracking Pixels**.

+If anything is blocked, the forwarded email banner includes a **View report** link.
+For what is removed, plan limits, and how the report works, see [Blocking tracking pixels in forwarded emails](/help/blocking-tracking-pixels-in-forwarded-emails/).

 <h2 id="other-general-options">Other general options</h2>